How long does it take for affirmations to work?

 Once you have your affirmation written down (it can be more than more), you need to start reciting them.
 Take some time each day and speak them out loud.
 I find it most useful when I say them in the morning right after I’m awake as it sets the tone for the day.

-I also like to create my own little affirmation cards which I either stick them to my mirror or bring it around with me in my purse.
+I also like to create my own little affirmation cards which I either stick to my mirror or bring it around with me in my purse.
 They are great at giving me timely reminders of what my goals are.

 Factors Preventing your Affirmations from Working